DC Films president steps down

 Walter Hamada, president of DC Films, has stepped down from the role he’s held since 2018.
 According to Deadline, Hamada is just waiting for Warner Bros Discovery’s top management to finalize his exit pay.

-Hamada’s contract provided for him to run DC Films until 2023, but with the cancellation of the “Batgirl” film, he felt “run over” and decided to resign.
-At the time, it was agreed that Hamada would remain in office until the release of “Black Adam”, which premieres this Thursday (20/10) in Brazil.
+The producer’s contract provided for him to run DC Films until 2023, but with the cancellation of the ‘Batgirl’ movie he felt ‘run over’ and decided to resign.
+At the time, it was agreed that Hamada would remain in office until the release of ‘Black Adam’, which premieres this Thursday (20) in Brazil.

 However, despite the fact that he has kept his position in recent months, the website Deadline has learned that he has already emptied his office and was not participating in any creative meetings.